Digital Health Solutions For Residential Aged Care

 The training includes CPD-endorsed components for GPs and nurses (practitioners, registered and enrolled).
 GPs and nurses may also claim further CPD hours where they have explored additional research, reflected on their practice, or engaged in implementation of the learning.

-Any Australian organisation that provides telehealth services from or to a residential aged care home is eligible to host the Telehealth Training Program, on the condition that it is provided to learners for free.
+Any Australian organisation that provides telehealth services from or to a commonwealth-funded residential aged care home is eligible to host the Telehealth Training Program, on the condition that it is provided to learners for free.

-Alternatively, the Residential Aged Care Home Telehealth Training Program is available from the Aged Care Quality and Safety Commission’s online learning platform, Alis: Aged Care Quality and Safety Commission | Online learning – Alis
+Alternatively, the Residential Aged Care Home Telehealth Training Program is available from the Aged Care Quality and Safety Commission’s online learning platform, Alis.

 • North Western Melbourne PHN